 Service Providers Cargo Security Programme.

-(1) A person shall not operate an enterprise or an organisation whose purpose is the movement of cargo and mail by air within or from Uganda without a written Regulated Agent Security Programme approved by the authority and a certificate issued by the authority.
+(1) A person shall not operate an enterprise or an organisation whose purpose is the movement handling of cargo and mail intended for carriage by air within or from Uganda, including implementing screening or other security controls of cargo and mail without a written Regulated Agent Security Programme approved by the authority and an approval certificate or licence issued by the authority.

 (2) Ground handling service providers handling cargo shall not handle cargo without a cargo security programme approved by the authority.

 (3) A Regulated Agent Security Programme and Ground Handling